fluidos-project/fluidos-energy-predictor/README.md

   -v /path/to/output/folder:/app/out
 ```

-assigning the path to a folder on your machine to the:

-- `/app/data` folder, which will be used for fetching the training data (read below for more information on the folder
-  structure);
-- `/app/models` folder, which will be used for storing the trained models;
-- `/app/out` folder, which will be used for storing the predictions and test results.

 ## Data folder structure

-The data folder must contain the following files:
+For the training, the data folder must contain the following files:

 ```bash
 ├── gcd